How to Study for The TOEFL Exam

 An Introduction to TOEFL

-The TOEFL (Test of English as a Foreign Language) is your very first stepping stone if you want to enroll for overseas education in an English speaking AACSB Online MBA program or traditional campus MBA program.
+The TOEFL (Test of English as a Foreign Language) is your very first stepping stone if you want to enroll for overseas education in an English speaking business school program and get accepted into an MBA degree or even a more traditional campus program.
 This mandatory test evaluates your ability to communicate with others in English as well as comprehend ideas presented to you in this language.
 If you want to opt for higher education in any academic institution where instruction is carried out in English, high TOEFL scores play a key role in ensuring that your application is viewed favorably.

 The TOEFL test is conducted by the U.S-based Educational Testing Service (ETS) and it assesses language skills in four key areas that enable effective, unambiguous, and efficient communication.
 The test is designed to focus on the manner in which English language is used in real life and will identify if the candidate has been exposed to best practices in language learning and teaching.